tinko26/ao/docs/api/src/ao_sys/ao_async.h.md

 void ao_async_any_end  (ao_async_any_t * x);
 ```

-Begins or ends, respectively, the waiting for any one out of a set of asynchronous events.
+Begins or ends, respectively, a waiting for any one out of a set of asynchronous events.

 ## `ao_async_any_try`